Skip to main content

 Jose Ibarra Gomez

-Jose Ibarra Gomez is a first-year Ph.D. student in Criminology & Social Justice.
+Jose Ibarra Gomez is a second-year Ph.D. student in Criminology & Social Justice.
 He received his Bachelor and Master of Arts Honors degree in Criminal Justice at the University of Central Oklahoma in the U.S. He is currently being supervised by Dr. Carla Cesaroni, and his research will focus on at-risk youth and diversion.
 Jose’s interest includes at-risk youth, youth justice policy, rehabilitation, and diversion services.
 He plans on pursuing a career in academia.

 Simone IcardiSimone Icardi